Why Are My Gums Bleeding Avondale, AZ

-At Apple Tree Dentistry, LLC, we encourage you to keep an eye on your gum health and call us if any of these signs persist for longer than a week –
+At Apple Tree Dental Studio, we encourage you to keep an eye on your gum health and call us if any of these signs persist for longer than a week –

 If you notice any of these symptoms, the best thing to do is call a Avondale dentist for an official diagnosis.
 Self-treating can lead to additional problems because you may not be addressing the actual cause of the problem.
 You can schedule an appointment with our office by calling 623-476-1007.